jfmaas/HOS-TYPO3-discovery/README.md

 ![](https://raw.githubusercontent.com/subhh/HOS-TYPO3-discovery/master/screenshots/sf1.png)

 #### Submit button
-Clicking of Submit button submitts the form.
+Clicking of Submit button submits the form.

 ### Heatmap with geolocation of publications

-Obviously the solr query generates more hits then a common map api can procede.
+Obviously the solr query generates more hits then a common map api can process.
 There are more then one render modes.
 The most known is a cluster manager.
 The API limits the number of markers in a map.
 In our case we have only a couple of geo locations but a big number of hits on one location.
 In this case a heatmap is a good solution.
 The model consists of a collection of geolocations with optional value for every location.

 The UI has two parts: a "thumbnail" in facet column